maishsk/aws-vpc/README.md

 # aws-vpc

-Will create a VPC in an AWS region
+Will create a VPC in the specified AWS region.
+This role will also attach an Internet Gateway to the VPC.

 ## Requirements